smu-chile/ansible-role-huawei-cce-setup/README.md

 Huawei CCE Setup
 =========

-Role to setup a bastion to connect with a cce cluster
+Ansible role to setup a bastion server to connect with a cce cluster

 Role Variables